cieslaa/fauna50/README.md

 ### 3. Running the app

-You need to run two processes simultaneously in seperate terminal windows:
+You need to run two processes simultaneously in separate terminal windows:

 ```bash
 npm run watch